Vermont South Shopping Centre: Surrounding developments

-In 1994, Shell Australia proposed plans to subdivide the site for a 24-hour petrol station, drive-through McDonald's restaurant, Blockbuster video store, a cafe and several shops.
+In 1994, Shell Australia proposed plans to subdivide the site for a 24-hour petrol station, a drive-through McDonald's restaurant, a Blockbuster video store, a cafe and several shops.
 The proposal caused controversy and objectors claimed it was a conflict of interest for the council as the sale of the land was conditional on council approving the subdivision.

 Despite angst from the existing traders of the neighbouring Vermont South Shopping Centre, who feared overdevelopment, the project went ahead and was completed between 1995 and 1996.
-The Vermont South McDonald's opened in December 1995 and was remodelled in 2008.
-Due to the increasing popularity of video streaming services, the Blockbuster tenancy was replaced by a Snap Fitness gymnasium in 2012.
+The Vermont South McDonald's restaurant opened in December 1995 and was remodelled in 2008.
+The Blockbuster tenancy was replaced by a Snap Fitness gymnasium in 2012.